mitre/cyber-trackr-live/docs/LARAVEL_MIGRATION_GUIDE.md

 2. **Phase 2**: Static build implementation (this is the sweet spot!)
 3. **Phase 3**: Enhanced with database only if needed (probably won't be)

-### **For Robert's Leadership Discussion:**
+### **For Leadership Discussion:**
 - **Performance**: 4x faster response times
 - **Scalability**: Handle any traffic level
 - **Cost**: Reduce from server costs to nearly free
 - **Reliability**: Better uptime than current server
 - **Maintenance**: Simpler deployment, fewer moving parts

-The static build approach transforms cyber.trackr.live from a traditional API into a **high-performance, infinitely scalable, low-cost solution** while keeping all of Robert's existing business logic intact!
+The static build approach transforms cyber.trackr.live from a traditional API into a **high-performance, infinitely scalable, low-cost solution** while keeping all existing business logic intact!

-## Questions for Robert
+## Implementation Questions

 1. **Hosting preference** - Full migration to MITRE hosting or hybrid approach?
 2. **Current deployment process** - How do you currently deploy updates?